 How’s that retirement fund going?

-If you’re like nearly half of workers, you may have doubts about whether you’ll have enough tucked away to avoid spending your final years living off ramen noodles.
+If you’re like a lot of workers, you may have doubts about whether you’ll have enough tucked away to avoid spending your final years living off ramen noodles.

-The reasons can vary considerably, but if you make the following seven mistakes, you’re virtually guaranteed to retire poor.
-Watch the video as Money Talks News finance expert Stacy Johnson explains and then keep reading for more details.
+The reasons can vary considerably, but if you make these seven mistakes, you’re virtually guaranteed to retire poor.

 1. You’re too busy keeping up with the Joneses